CleverCloud/documentation/content/doc/addons/keycloak.md

 We recommend using __as few Realm as possible__.
 That is a cost factor in Keycloak by impacting the performances significantly.

 Realms can be managed in two way
-1. __RECOMMENDED:__ using Clever Cloud's Keycloak addon environment variables
+1. __RECOMMENDED:__ using Clever Cloud's Keycloak add-on environment variables
 - In your Keycloak java application, go to the `Environment variables` panel and set as many Realms you need, separate by `,`.
 - Rebuild and redeploy your Java application after the change